7Factor/7fpub-terraform-tutorial/README.md

 Just make sure you are in a workspace before you do anything in a shared account.
 You don't want to step on any ones' toes, or worse take down prod.

-Also note that for learning purposes all files are included, but in a production environment you should gitignore sensitive files like .tfvars, backend.tf, and your .terraform folder.
+Also note that for learning purposes all files/folders are included (except for .terraform directory), but in a production environment you should gitignore sensitive files like .pem, .tfvars, and backend.tf.

 * Step 1.
 Install terraform with your favorite installer (we recommend homebrew)